How experts say to maintain your 2023 New Year’s resolutions - NewsBreak

 Justin Powell from Knoxville said, “my New Year’s resolution is to ride in a helicopter and to get more attention.”

-Cayla Graner said, “I don’t have any specific new years resolutions, but I think just continue to try to stay healthy, try to be better I think.”3 injured in shooting at Knoxville rap concert
+Cayla Graner said, “I don’t have any specific new years resolutions, but I think just continue to try to stay healthy, try to be better I think.”Morristown fisherman dies after falling into Cherokee Lake

 Many will add health and wellness to their 2023 to-do list.